abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 Note that the deployed Pod has a `controller-revision-hash` label.
 This is used like the `pod-template-hash` in a Deployment to track and allow for rollback functionality.

-6) Describing the DaemonSet will provide you with status information regarding it's deployment cluster wide.
+6) Describing the DaemonSet will provide you with status information regarding it's Deployment cluster wide.
 ```
 $ kubectl describe ds ds-example
 ```